frnmst/qvm/README.md

 QEMU.
 This is particularly useful if, for example, your local machine does not support virtualization.

+*Note: the VNC traffic goes through SSH TCP forwarding, so it is encrypted.*

 ### Setup

 For this to work, you must add the following lines in the SSH daemon